getgrav/grav-learn/pages/01.basics/01.what-is-grav/docs.md

     category: docs
 ---

-Grav is a **Fast**, **Simple**, and **Flexible** file-based Web-platform!
+Grav is a **Fast**, **Simple**, and **Flexible** file-based Web-platform.
 There is **Zero** installation required.
 Just extract the ZIP archive, and you are already up and running.
 Although Grav follows principles similar to other flat-file CMS platforms, it has a different design philosophy than most.

 The name **Grav** is just a shortened version of the word **Gravity**.
 The shared name space of our platform and a movie starring Sandra Bullock is pure coincidence!
 More importantly, gravity is also a very important physical principle that describes the forces of attraction between objects.
 Frankly, the name was chosen as a temporary "codename" for the project and it just stuck.